lhiekkan/BuildingAI/README.md

-# Intraday scheduling of combined power and heat production using AI methods
+# Intraday scheduling of heat and power production using AI methods

 Final project for the Building AI course